SCH4U | Chemistry Grade 12 Online Course

 Chemical Systems and Equilibrium

-● analyse chemical equilibrium processes, and assess their impact on biological, biochemical, and
+- Analyse chemical equilibrium processes, and assess their impact on biological, biochemical, and technological systems;

-● investigate the qualitative and quantitative nature of chemical systems at equilibrium, and solve
+- Investigate the qualitative and quantitative nature of chemical systems at equilibrium, and solve related problems;

-● demonstrate an understanding of the concept of dynamic equilibrium and the variables that cause
+- Demonstrate an understanding of the concept of dynamic equilibrium and the variables that cause shifts in chemical systems.

 Electrochemistry